danielFernandezDj/Books-API-be_11/README.md

 ### • cors: https://www.npmjs.com/package/cors
 ### • nodemon: https://www.npmjs.com/package/nodemon
 ##
-### • also I use 'Postman' to make request and test the API.
+### Also I use 'Postman' to make request and test the API.
 ###  Postman: https://www.postman.com/downloads/
 -------------
 ## How to start.